Estate plans designed for you.

 What types of estate plans are available, and how do they work?

 Estate plans come in two main forms: ones where asset distribution is decided by a will and ones where asset distribution is decided by a trust.
 A will names guardians and decision makers and can also direct who receives your assets, but it does require going through probate—a lengthy court process that typically takes a long time, costs thousands, and makes estate details public.
-A trust avoids probate, offering greater privacy and direct, speedy asset transfer to your loves ones.
+A trust avoids probate, offering greater privacy and direct, speedy asset transfer to your loved ones.
 Better Off offers both types of estate plans.
-The Essential Plan distributes assets through a will for $125, and the Comprehensive Plan distributes them through a trust for $375.
+The Essential Plan distributes assets through a will, and the Comprehensive Plan distributes them through a trust.

 How does Better Off compare to traditional estate planning?